Flora

 Urtica dioica

 In the Donau-Auen National Park, Common Nettle – also called Stinging Nettle – can grow in nearly impenetrable corridors taller than the average-sized person and makes up a large portion of the underbrush in the park.
-Together with swarms of mosquitoes, the Common Nettle encourages visitors to stay on the walking paths and thus ensures that large portions of the National Park remain pristine.

 More Information